risingwavelabs/risingwave/CONTRIBUTING.md

 psql -h localhost -p 4566
 ```

-The default dev cluster only includes meta-node, compute-node and frontend-node.
-No data will be persisted, and everything will be in-memory.
+The default dev cluster includes meta-node, compute-node and frontend-node processes and an embedded volatile in-memory state storage.
+No data will be persisted.
 This should be very useful when developing and debugging.

 To stop the cluster,